220.127.116.11 Unstacking Worksheet Columns

 - Create a new worksheet with input data.

-- Select Worksheet: Unstack Columns from the Origin menu to open the wunstackcol dialog box.
+- Select Restructure: Unstack Columns from the Origin menu to open the wunstackcol dialog box.

 In fact, the wunstackcol X-Function is called to start this function.

 Specify how to recalculate the results.
 See details in Recalculating Analysis Results.

 Multiple grouping columns contains grouping information can be inserted into the Group Column(s) box.
 Unstacking columns is in accordance with this group.
 You can add, remove, order grouping columns via controlling buttons: Move Up button , Move Down button , Remove button , Select All button , Select button in toolbar .